KURAMA07052000/ASSESSMENT_KEVINURAMA_WEBDEV2/README.md

 ------------------------------------------------------use of deployed version------------------------------------------------------------

-The deployed version doesn't load the css so there will be an additional video submitted to show the proper webpage
+The deployed version doesn't load the css so there will be an additional video submitted to show the proper webpage.
+For the deployed version
+I changed all my css to client-side from server-side.
+All the images do not load as well

 1. for user open link